Comcast/Bynar/README.md

 1. Create your configuration file.
 The utility takes json config information.
 Edit the `/etc/bynar/config.json` file to configure it.
 An optional proxy field can be configured to send JIRA REST API requests through.
+The slack_* fields are optional.
+They will allow Bynar to send alerts to a channel while it's performing maintenance.
 Fields for this file are:
 ```
 {